Property Division

 Despite these categorical distinctions, the lines between marital property and separate property can easily be blurred.
 For instance, if the income appreciation of a separately-owned property benefited from a marital contribution, that could influence final distribution.
 Likewise, if a personal injury settlement included compensation for lost wages or medical payments, that could change its property status.
 Financial misconduct by one of the spouses can also shift a property settlement dramatically.

-To schedule an initial case evaluation with a lawyer at Richard L. Morris Co., L.P.A., call us at 614-656-4252!
+Ready to Protect Your Interests?
+Schedule a Consultation Now Initial case evaluation with a Columbus divorce lawyer at Richard L. Morris Co., L.P.A., call 614-656-4252!

-- Ben W.
+- David W.

 • “He was extremely professional and I absolutely would use him again!
 Thank you so much again, Rich!!”